A sequence is a generalized list, consisting of zero or more values.

 The type of uniform vectors where each element can contain an unsigned 64-bit integer.
 Represented using an array of

-, but each element is treated as if unsigned.
+long, but each element is treated as if unsigned.

 The type of uniform vectors where each element can contain a 32-bit floating-point real.
 Represented using an array of